MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 - Use Azure Arc-enabled servers to onboard hybrid resources in Azure Defender.
 - Implement an Azure Policy to make sure all resources are compliant and its security data is collected into the Log Analytics workspaces.
-- Enable Azure Defender for all subscriptions, and use Azure Policy to ensure compliance.
+- Enable Azure Defender for all subscriptions and use Azure Policy to ensure compliance.
 - Leverage security information and event management integration with Azure Security Center and Azure Sentinel.

 [Connect your non-Azure machines to Security Center](https://docs.microsoft.com/en-us/azure/security-center/quickstart-onboard-machines?pivots=azure-portal)

 ### Change Tracking and Inventory

 Centralizing logs drives additional reports that can be leveraged as additional layers of security and reduces the chances for gaps in observability.
 [Change Tracking and Inventory in Azure Automation](https://docs.microsoft.com/en-us/azure/automation/change-tracking/overview) forwards and collects the data in a Log Analytics workspace.
-When using  Azure Defender for servers you get File Integrity Monitoring (FIM) to examine and track software changes, Windows services and Linux daemos on your Azure Arc-enabled servers.
+When using  Azure Defender for servers you get File Integrity Monitoring (FIM) to examine and track software changes, Windows services and Linux daemons on your Azure Arc-enabled servers.

 ### Software Updates